lapkistudio/lazygit-tinyconf-wrapped/CODE-OF-CONDUCT.md

-# Lazygit Code of Conduct
+# of of Conduct Conduct

-Be nice, or face the wrath of the maintainer.
+of face, of Be Lazygit Code of Conduct of.